 When she's not writing, you can find her watching anime, desert hiking, trying really hard to resist sweets (her teeth and skin beg her), playing a game (board, video, card... it doesn't matter she's gonna win), exploring new places, enjoying food (samosas, Jamaican beef patties, and pistachio muffins are winning right now... not eaten all together though), cracking a joke, and learning something new every day.

 alaysia lives on the East Coast.
 Connect with alaysia and find her on Twitter and Instagram at @alaysiawrites.

 ALAYSIA JORDAN was not an avid reader growing up in a small rust belt city in Western New York.
 While venturing through many career paths and degrees, including studying vocal performance, creative writing and screenwriting, Alaysia stumbled upon young adult fantasy and discovered a world that felt limitless.
 Fueled by a desire to see more stories where Black people were included and empowered, she decided to tell stories of her own.
-Now a young adult and adult fantasy writer creating worlds where Black people are heroes and villains in their own right, Alaysia is also the founder of the BIPOC Bookshelf, a sensitivity reader for Penguin Random House, Macmillan, and HarperCollins, and a graphic and web designer pivoting into UX Design.
+Now a young adult and adult fantasy writer creating worlds where Black people are heroes and villains in their own right, Alaysia is also the founder of the BIPOC Bookshelf, a sensitivity reader for Penguin Random House, Macmillan, and HarperCollins, and a visual, website, and UX Designer.
 When she’s not writing, Alaysia can be found watching anime, desert hiking, and trying really hard to resist sweets.
 She lives on the East Coast.
-Visit her on her website alaysiajordan.com. and find her on Twitter and Instagram at @alaysiawrites.
+Visit her on her website alaysiajordan.com and find her on Twitter and Instagram at @alaysiawrites.